idvorkin/idvorkin.github.io/_d/facebook.md

 - Play to win not 'play to not lose'
 - Need to fail once per half, if you're not you're not working hard enough.
-- As you get into the half, figure out what goals to dump, and where to double down.n
+- As you get into the half, figure out what goals to dump, and where to double down.

 ### Be Open

-- Be transport in your work
+- Be transparent in your work

 ### Build Social Value

 - A platform is 'social value agnostic'
 - FB's idea of social value is 'connecting people'
 - When you connect people that are mostly similar, they will become more tolerant of each other
-- NOTE: When you connect people that are diametrically opposed, they tend to dig in their heals.
+- NOTE: When you connect people that are diametrically opposed, they tend to dig in their heels.

 ## How Engineers and EMs are evaluated